ZechCodes/Wordlette/README.md

 Currently, there is only a simple setup process for the CMS.
 And a basic hello world landing page once it's all configured.

-To run it just follow these steps:
+To run it just do the following:

 ```bash
 pip install wordlette[cms]